Jishan-Kapoor/test-captcha-solver/README.md

 # Captcha Solver Web Application

 ## Summary
 This static web application allows users to solve captchas by providing an image URL as a query parameter.
 By default, it handles the sample image provided.
+The updated version now includes the ability to handle SVG images and also displays a counter of solved captchas.

 ## Setup
 To deploy this application on GitHub Pages, follow these steps: